aspose-pdf/Aspose.PDF-Documentation/en/net/working-with-facades/pdfpageeditor/manipulate-page-properties/_index.md

 // For complete examples and data files, visit https://github.com/aspose-pdf/Aspose.PDF-for-.NET private static void GetPdfPageProperties()
 {
-    // The path to the documents directory. var dataDir = RunExamples.GetDataDir_AsposePdf();
+    // The path to the documents directory var dataDir = RunExamples.GetDataDir_AsposePdf();

-    // Open document
+    // Open the document
     using (var pageEditor = new Aspose.Pdf.Facades.PdfPageEditor())
     {
         // Bind the PDF file